Article

 All course materials will be available on our learning platform.
 However, we heavily advise that core materials are printed ahead of the course.
 We will email these in advance of the course.

-We strongly advise that the course an equal number of management and staff side attendees.
+For commissioned courses we need a minimum of 12 and maximum of 20 participants and we strongly advise that the course is attended by an equal number of management and staff side attendees.

 A training room is required for the course, to be set up cabaret style The room must have desks/tables available and flipcharts.
 There must also be provision for breakout groups – ideally at least one room separate to the training room.